 For years, we have been supporting Wilderness International with waterproof products for their expeditions to Canada and Peru.
-We are now intensifying this partnership with the ORTLIEB Forest, which initially covers 10,000 m² in Canada and is to be gradually expanded.

 Since its founding in 2008, Wilderness International has protected 7.57 million square meters of land.
-Wilderness protection is concrete and directly traceable, as donors receive a personalized certificate with the geocoordinates of the protected forest area.

 Why? - Because it's urgent.